Enquire

 Baobab Tree

 Experience a touch of Africa amidst the beauty of Sri Lanka!
-Mannar boasts the oldest of the only 30 Baobab trees in the country (with another giant residing within Wilpattu National Park).
-These green giants, native to Africa, stand out with their unusual form.
-Nicknamed "Elephant Trees" by locals due to their rough, elephant-skin-like bark, Baobabs have a captivating presence.
+Mannar boasts the oldest of just 30 Baobab trees in the country (with another giant residing within Wilpattu National Park).
+These green giants, native to Africa, stand out for their unusual shape.
+Dubbed "Elephant Trees" by locals due to their rough, elephant skin-like bark, Baobabs hold a captivating presence.
 The Mannar baobab, located about 1.2 kilometres from the main town, is impressive, reaching a height of 25 feet and a staggering circumference of 63 feet.
 Legend has it that Arab traders brought these ancient wonders to Sri Lanka centuries ago, and a 2003 study estimated this particular tree to be around 800 years old.
-With their rarity and historical significance, all Baobab trees in Sri Lanka are protected.
+Due to their rarity and historical significance, all Baobab trees in Sri Lanka are protected.

 Mannar Fort